-Web Crypto · Cloudflare Workers docs
+Web Crypto

 NODE-ED25519as the algorithm and namedCurve parameters.

-- Unlike NodeJS, we will not support "raw" import of private keys.
+- Unlike NodeJS, Cloudflare will not support raw import of private keys.

-- Since this algorithm is non-standard, the implementation may change over time.
-While we cannot guarantee it at this time, we will strive to maintain backward compatabilityand compatability with NodeJS's behavior.
-Any notable compatability notes will be communicated in release notes and via this developer document.
+- The algorithm implementation may change over time.
+While Cloudflare cannot guarantee it at this time, Cloudflare will strive to maintain backward compatibility and compatibility with NodeJS’s behavior.
+Any notable compatibility notes will be communicated in release notes and via this developer document.

-- MD5 is not part of the WebCrypto standard, but is supported in Cloudflare Workers for interacting with legacy systems that require MD5.
-MD5 is considered a weak algorithm.
-Do not rely upon MD5 for security.
+MD5 is not part of the WebCrypto standard but is supported in Cloudflare Workers for interacting with legacy systems that require MD5.
+MD5 is considered a weak algorithm — do not rely upon MD5 for security.